petehanson/docker-lamp-official/readme.md

 - Add in an Elasticsearch instance
 - Add in a toolset that handles mailing, like a postfix implementation, that takes configuration for it's relay

+- Come up with a way to start the configuration of an envirnoment, putting down a basic config file and modifying key scripts to use it.